martin-creator/Lafiya/README.md

 * This project is built on PHP 5 and MYSQL using the the XAMPP development environment.
 [Visit this link to download XAMMP](https://www.apachefriends.org/)

 1. Once you have installed XAMPP, please navigte to your program folders and select the XAMPP folder
-2. Inside the XAMMP folder select htdocs
+2. Inside the XAMMP folder, select htdocs
 3. Open your terminal and git clone this repo in the htdocs directory ```git clone https://****************************************```
 4. Move into the the newly cloned repo using the ```cd``` command
 5. Inside your new directory run , ```npm install```  to install any javascript dependencies